 - Live with like-minded students in our Public Health Living Learning Community

 - Volunteer through our Student Ambassador Program and help with student recruitment and community outreach

 - Join The Undergraduate Public Health Organization and get to know your fellow students, volunteer work in the community, and participate in programming designed by students for students.

-The College of Public Health faculty is highly productive and has expertise in all disciplines of public health.
-Our faculty collaborates extensively with campus colleagues and with community partners to provide innovative education, research, and public health practice programs.
+- Work with our highly productive faculty who collaborate extensively with campus colleagues and with community partners to provide innovative education, research, and public health practice programs.

-The College of Public Health Building is a state-of-the-art LEED certified facility that reflects the college’s commitment to sustainability.
+- Study in a state-of-the-art facility that reflects the college’s commitment to sustainability.
 Centrally located on the university’s health sciences campus, the building houses auditoriums, classrooms, and student commons, as well as the college’s core administrative, departmental, and faculty offices.